It’s important to understand that webcam eye tracking has unique technical limitation - it is sensitive to head and body movements.

-Try to keep the duration of instructions + media within 90 seconds.
-Studies have shown that the usable rate begins to decrease rapidly when the experiment length exceeds 60 seconds due to the likelihood of participants moving out of focus during the session.
+Try to keep the duration of instructions + media within 300 seconds.
+Note that studies have shown that the usable rate begins to decrease rapidly when the experiment length exceeds 60 seconds due to the likelihood of participants moving out of focus during the session.

 Calibration check points

 We insert calibration check points automatically to maintain the quality of the gaze data and increase the usable rate of each session.
 Studies have shown an average usable rate decrease of 15% when calibration was disabled.

 Calibration: what is it and how it works

 Minimal number of sessions